codetojoy/self/personal/Quotes.md

 * "The greatest hockey player is the one you watched when you were 12 years old." - Ken Dryden (paraphrased)
 * "Pain is inevitable; suffering is optional." - [Haruki Murakami](https://en.wikipedia.org/wiki/Haruki_Murakami)
 * "Small people talk about other people.
 Good people talk about current events.
 Great people talk about ideas." - unknown
+* "Everyone wants to stick it to The Man, but The Man is selling the stick." - unknown

 ### On Simplicity